jonnonz1/nz-statute-book/acts/public/1962/transport-act-1962.md

 ### 90S Regulations
 (1) Without limiting the general power to make regulations conferred by section 199 of this Act, the Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
   (a) Prescribing the amount of the indemnity surcharge to be paid in respect of motor vehicles under this Part of this Act:
-  (b) Prescribing or authorising the Director to prescribe the forms of notices, accounts, or other forms required in relation to this Part of this Act.
+  (b) Prescribing or authorising the Agency to prescribe the forms of notices, accounts, or other forms required in relation to this Part of this Act.
 (2) Regulations prescribing indemnity surcharges payable for the purposes of this Part of this Act may differentiate between different classes of motor vehicles, and may differentiate between motor vehicles, having regard to the purposes for which they are used or are intended to be used.

 ## Part 7 — Road Traffic Safety Research Council